DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Publish-APIs/README.md

   a.
 Return to the Edge UI.
 Be sure to select your API Proxy.
 Click the Trace tab.
      Then Start a Trace session for your proxy.

   b.
-From the devportal tab, copy (Ctrl-C) the Consumer Secret string.
+From the devportal tab, copy (Ctrl-C) the Consumer Key string.
+(NOT the Consumer Secret.)

   c.
 From Postman send the ‘/GET hotels’ request, with the following query parameters:
   `zipcode=98101&radius=200&apikey={apikey}`

+    Replace the apikey query param with your actual apikey, aka Consumer Key.

   d.
 You should see a successful response.